throttr/throttr/README.md

 #### v2.0.0

 - Redesigned protocol with Consumer ID and Resource ID.
-- Added Update Requests.
+- Added Query, Update and Purge requests.
-- Response is now 18 bytes (was 13).
+- Response is now 18 bytes (was 13) and 1 byte for no payload requests.
 - 100% Unit Test Coverage.
 - Zero Sonar issues.